 - Overused expressions that contribute little originality or clarity to the writing.

-- Phrases like “in the nick of time,” “tip of the iceberg,” or “beyond a shadow of a doubt” may be considered redundant in certain contexts.
+- Phrases like “in the nick of time,” “tip of the iceberg,” or “beyond a shadow of a doubt” may be considered redundant in specific contexts.

 - Unnecessary Modifiers: